Franmil Reyes Player Props: Royals vs. Rangers

-The Kansas City Royals and Franmil Reyes, who went 0-for-0 last time in action, take on Jacob deGrom and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+The Kansas City Royals and Franmil Reyes, who went 2-for-3 with an RBI last time in action, battle Nathan Eovaldi and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

+He strung together two hits (going 2-for-3 with an RBI) in his last game against the Rangers.

 Franmil Reyes Game Info & Props vs. the Rangers